Gichure/e-procure/README.md

 1. The application has been developed using microservice approach.
 2. We use git monorepo where all microservices are the modules in a single respository.
 3. Each microservice product-service and review-service can be built and run independently using Maven.
 4. Each microservice can build, test, run, dockerize, deploy & run independently using Docker, Travis and Kubernetes.
-It is however maintained as a mono-repo.

 ## Tools & Techologies
 -  Spring Boot 2.6.6